Why you can trust Bankrate

 Discounts are another easy way to save, and most carriers offer quite a few for policyholders.
 Most offer potential savings for bundling policies, adding multiple vehicles and maintaining good grades.
 However some carriers offer options you may not realize you may qualify for, such as a new car discount or a green vehicle discount.

 Other speeding ticket considerations

 Unlike most other states, Oregon does not use a point system for traffic violations.
 However, this does not mean there are not serious consequences for multiple speeding violations.
-If you receive three moving violations, including speeding, within 18 months, it results in a license suspension for 30 days.
-If you receive any further violations during this period, you get another 30 day suspension.
+If you receive three moving violations, including speeding, within 18 months, it could result in a license suspension for 30 days.
+If you receive any further violations during this period, you may receive another 30 day suspension.

 Frequently asked questions